NIOSH Respirator Testing & Filtration Material Testing

 NIOSH Air Filtration Rating - How We Test

 Tests will be conducted with a TSI 8130A “Automated Filter Tester”, using NaCl as the aerosol (0.26 um mass mean diameter, 0.075 um count median diameter).
 For mask samples, 4C Air can perform a loading test to determine the minimum efficiency, if necessary.
-Mask samples will be tested using 85 L/min flow rate.
+Mask samples will be tested using 85 L/min flow rate and samples will be preconditioned prior to testing.

 Testing for oil-based aerosols can be requested, please contact us for more information